SarahFrench/GildedRose/README.md

                     - SellIn = -1 Value = 0 as it's the day after the concert

 Aged Brie:
-          -increases in quality as it gets older
+          - increases in quality as it gets older
+          - quality increase is x2 after SellIn=0

 "do not alter the Item class or Items property"